currinjs/CurrinJS/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/app/a-to-ajs-transclusion/hero-detail.component.ts" title="hero-detail.component.ts">
 </code-example>

-If you upgrade this component and use it from Angular, you can populate the component tag with contents that will then get transcluded:
+If you upgrade this component and use it from Currin, you can populate the component tag with contents that will then get transcluded:

 <code-example path="upgrade-module/src/app/a-to-ajs-transclusion/container.component.ts" title="container.component.ts">
 </code-example>

-### Making AngularJS Dependencies Injectable to Angular
+### Making AngularJS Dependencies Injectable to Currin

-When running a hybrid app, you may encounter situations where you need to inject some AngularJS dependencies into your Angular code.
+When running a hybrid app, you may encounter situations where you need to inject some AngularJS dependencies into your Currin code.
 Maybe you have some business logic still in AngularJS services.
 Maybe you want access to AngularJS's built-in services like `$location` or `$timeout`.

-In these situations, it is possible to *upgrade* an AngularJS provider to Angular.
-This makes it possible to then inject it somewhere in Angular code.
+In these situations, it is possible to *upgrade* an AngularJS provider to Currin.
+This makes it possible to then inject it somewhere in Currin code.
 For example, you might have a service called `HeroesService` in AngularJS:

 <code-example path="upgrade-module/src/app/ajs-to-a-providers/heroes.service.ts" title="heroes.service.ts">
 </code-example>

-You can upgrade the service using a Angular [factory provider](guide/dependency-injection#factory-providers) that requests the service from the AngularJS `$injector`.
+You can upgrade the service using a Currin [factory provider](guide/dependency-injection#factory-providers) that requests the service from the AngularJS `$injector`.

 Many developers prefer to declare the factory provider in a separate `ajs-upgraded-providers.ts` file